rach7777/monax-may/content/blog/2018/2018-12-03-press-release-monax-annonces-private-beta-launch-of-the-monax-platform.md

 {{< blog_series >}}

 <!-- Content markdown here - first title on page is auto generated from title in frontmatter -->
-## Edinburgh - December 3, 2018 - Monax, a leader in digital legal infrastructure, has announced the private beta launch of the Monax Platform, as the latest in its line of smart contract products.
+EDINBURGH - December 3, 2018 - Monax, a leader in digital legal infrastructure, has announced the private beta launch of the Monax Platform, as the latest in its line of smart contract products.
 The Monax Platform is a collaborative workspace for businesses, legal and tech professionals, complete with market-ready smart contract templates available for individual or commercial use.

 Casey Kuhlman, CEO and Co-founder of Monax, said: